BrianWill/japanese_vocab/README.md

 The right side shows the word list, with the current word at the top with a white border.
 The left side shows the definitions of the current word.

-New words are ranked 4,
+Word rank is displayed on the right.
+New words start off at Rank 4.
+Words can be filtered by rank, and Rank 1 words are filtered out by the default filter.

+Words with lower ranks have longer cooldowns:

+- Rank 4 cooldown: 3 hours
+- Rank 3 cooldown: 2 days
+- Rank 2 cooldown: 7 days
+- Rank 1 cooldown: 30 days

 Hotkeys:

 - **d** marks the current word correct (moving the card to the discard pile at the bottom)
 - **a** marks the current word wrong (marking it red and moving it down to the second position in the list)
-- **1**, **2**, **3**, **4** set the current word's rank and mark it correct
+- **1**, **2**, **3**, **4** set the current word's rank
+- **alt-r** refreshes the drill

-When you exhaust the list, the words you marked wrong will be reshuffled for another round.
-Keep answering until you see the message "Drill Complete".
-Refresh the page to drill more words from the story.
+When you exhaust the list, the words you marked wrong will be reshuffled.
+Keep answering until you see the message "Round Complete", then press **alt-r** to drill more words from the story.

 When you mark a word correct or wrong, it is put on cooldown for 3 hours.
-Click the "Ignore Cooldown" button to not filter out words on cooldown.
+Words can be filtered by their cooldown status.

-Words can be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.
+Words can also be filtered by type: kanji characters, words spelt in katakana, ichidan verbs, or godan verbs.